stylekit/stylekit.github.io/_posts/2016-12-06-Creating-an-app-icon.md

-Creating an app icon that can be use for macOS apps<!--more-->
+Creating an app icon that can be use for macOS apps<!--more--> It also supports retina screens.

 This applescript can convert a .png to an .icns file in **4 simple steps:**